 Why did this matter?
 Why was control of amendments important?
 There were two major reasons.
 First, amendments, if adopted, would change the policies proposed by committee bills.
 Because of the increasing homogeneity of the preferences of House Democrats and of the reforms that undermined committee autonomy, bills reported by committees increasingly reflected the views of a majority of Democrats.
 Amendments from the minority party would usually propose changes away from what Democrats wanted.
 Thus if a minority amendment were likely to pass, Democrats had an incentive to block its consideration.
 But, one might ask, why not just vote down such an amendment?
 The answer is that while some Democratic members might oppose those amendments (based on their own personal policy preferences), their constituents might not.
 This was often true for Democrats from the South or from competitive constituencies that tilted toward the Republicans.
 For such members, it was much to their advantage not to have to go on record on those amendments, and the Rules Committee could prevent that by blocking amendments from being offered.

 But it wasn’t just amendments that might pass that were a problem.
 The minority also had an incentive to propose amendments that they were sure would fail but that would prove politically embarrassing to some Democrats, such as those types just noted.
 So blocking amendments could prevent both legislative and political damage to members of the majority.
+In addition, the minority might use amendments to consume floor time and delay the overall flow of the legislative process.
+In this case control of amendments protected the majority’s legislative program in the aggregate.
 Thus the Rules Committee was important for protecting all four goals of their members we discussed above.
 And over time, the leadership devised other means beyond just blocking amendments to serve majority interests, such as specifying in the special rule that certain desirable amendments would be automatically adopted with the rule, thus protecting their members from having to cast a specific vote in favor.
 The increasing use of special rules to serve the majority’s interests was reflected in the changing pattern of roll calls on them.
 As the majority party sought to use special rules more frequently to their advantage, the votes on those rules exhibited more partisan conflict.
 Using the standard of simple majorities of the parties being opposed, the proportion of votes on special rules that were partisan grew from 27 percent in the 94th Congress (1975-77), when the Speaker gained control of Rules, to 88 percent in the 103rd Congress (1993-95; see Figure 1), at the beginning of President Clinton’s first term.

 These developments all occurred during the forty-year period that the Democrats controlled the House.
 Not surprisingly, the Republicans vigorously protested the Democrats’ manipulation of the floor agenda, charging that the minority was being unfairly treated.
 Then came the election of 1994, and the first transfer of partisan control in four decades.
 The new Republican leadership, under Speaker Newt Gingrich of Georgia, had the chance to reveal its approach to these issues.
 The first indication that the role of the Rules Committee might not be different under the GOP came when the Republicans retained the right of the Speaker to appoint its chair and majority members.